Nancy Antonio

-Nancy Guadalupe Antonio López (born 2 April 1996) is a Mexican professional football midfielder who plays for UANL of the Liga MX Femenil.
+Nancy Guadalupe Antonio López (born 2 April 1996) is a Mexican professional football midfielder who plays for Liga MX Femenil side Club América Femenil.

 Career

-She played for the Mexico national team at the 2015 Pan American Games.
+She played for the Mexico national team at the Toronto 2015 Pan American Games and 2019 Lima Pan American Games.
 She scored a goal for Mexico in a 3–2 loss to Canada in a 2017 friendly.
 She also played for Mexico in a 2017 friendly against Sweden.